 All styles of music for liturgy-classical, contemporary, and folk-should conform to these principles.
 You are encouraged to set up a consultation/planning meeting with the Director of Liturgy and Music, George Miller.
 At this meeting you will be able to finalize the details of your wedding music.
 All proposals for wedding music selections must be submitted for approval by the director of liturgy and music.

 Under the "Wedding Music Selection Demos" link below are suggested songs for your wedding.
 You are not limited to the titles listed there, only by the guidelines in choosing suitable music.

 Music/Liturgy Preparation Checklist

-PLEASE NOTE: George Miller (Cantor/Director of Music) and Amy Klosterman (Organist) will automatically receive your wedding dates from the Wedding Secretary.
+PLEASE NOTE: George Miller (Cantor/Director of Music) and Amy Klosterman (Organist) will automatically receive your wedding dates from the Wedding Coordinator.
 They need not be notified unless there are urgent & cogent issues surrounding your wedding music until 3 months before your wedding in order to schedule a music consultation.

 3 months prior: Contact George Miller to schedule a music consultation meeting.

 3 months prior: Contact and secure any optional & additional musicians (see below).

 2 months prior: Meet with George Miller for music selection.